maecarroll/Academic-Page/content/publication/verbose-exponence/index.md

 ---
-title: Verbose exponence
-subtitle: Integrating the typologies of multiple and distributed exponence
+title: "Verbose exponence: Integrating the typologies of multiple and distributed exponence"
+subtitle: ""
 publication_types:
-  - "0"
+  - "2"
-authors: []
+authors:
+  - Carroll
+  - MJ
 doi: https://doi.org/10.1007/s11525-021-09384-8
+publication: ""
 abstract: Multiple exponence is the multiple marking of the same feature or category within a single word.
 Distributed exponence is the occurrence of morphological structure such that providing a precise interpretation of a